 I would recommend either the soft boiled egg or onsen egg recipes.
 Knowing how to properly cook eggs is eggs-tremely useful since you can use them for multiple recipes!

-What’s your favourite place to eat out in London?
+Where's your favourite place to eat out in London?

 St John is amazing.
 The notion of British food being dated is still something the inexperienced traveller may lean on, but there's so much more in the form of innovation and classic fare.